jorgealvarezguzman/apiSampleJava/README.md

 # Deploy a CI/CD pipeline for apiSampleJava on Amazon ECS

-This repository provides all the necesary components to create and deploy a CI/CD pipeline for apiSampleJava on Amazon ECS.
+This repository provides all the necesary components to create and deploy a CI/CD pipeline for apiSampleJava on AWS.

 Technology stack: